Vallejo High School

 Vallejo High School is a high school located in Vallejo, California.
 It is part of the Vallejo City Unified School District and has been in the heart of Vallejo for more than 100 years.
 It currently serves the west side of the city (west of Interstate 80).

 In February 2014, the School's mascot was changed from the Apaches to Redhawks.
 This was due to the controversy revolving around the use of the name of a Native American tribe as a mascot.

 Academies

 Referred to as the "Wall-to-Wall Academies", each academy is a unique, small learning community.
 As freshman, students are automatically placed into the 9th Grade Academy with classes located on the former Vallejo Middle School Campus.
 In tenth grade, students choose an academy to remain in based on individual college/career interests.
 Several of these academies features Career and Technical Education (CTE) courses.
-Beginning with the class of 2016, all students are required to be in an academy.
+Beginning with the class of 2016, all students have been required to be in an academy.